webix-hub/docs/data/tutorials/basic_app_2.md

 <img src="tutorials/list_selected.png"/>

-At the same time, here we'll additionally create an **update** [button](desktop/button.md) on toolbar to update existing records in the list and a **clear form** button to delete values from the foorm before inputting new values.
+At the same time, here we'll additionally create an **update** [button](desktop/button.md) on toolbar to update existing records in the list and a **clear form** button to delete values from the form before inputting new values.

 ##Setting IDs, attaching event handlers